CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so salon owners should be ready to show evidence of coverage when leasing space.
+• Most commercial leases in New Mexico require proof of general liability coverage, so salon owners should be ready to show evidence of coverage when leasing space.

 Get Your Tanning Salon Insurance Quote in New Mexico